The days when the words ‘English’ and ‘wine’ were rarely seen together are history.

 Nyetimber, West Sussex

-One of the longest established English sparkling wine is Nyetimber, which has the country’s largest wine estate, with 177 hectares of vineyards in West Sussex and Hampshire.
-Over the years, Strutt & Parker has been instrumental in Nyetimber’s expansion, says Nick Watson, Land Management Partner at the Lewes office: negotiating the purchase of additional acres for vineyards, acquiring commercial buildings and the company’s London offices, securing planning consent for a state-of-the-art pressing centre, and providing architectural, listed buildings and valuation advice. www.nyetimber.com
+One of the longest established English sparkling wine brands is Nyetimber, which has the country’s largest wine estate, with 1000 acres of vineyards in West Sussex, Kent and Hampshire.
+Over the years, Strutt & Parker has been instrumental in Nyetimber’s expansion, says Nick Watson, Land Management Partner at the Lewes office: negotiating the purchase of additional acres for vineyards, acquiring commercial buildings and the company’s London offices, securing planning consent for a state-of-the-art pressing centre, and providing architectural, listed buildings, rating and valuation advice. www.nyetimber.com

 Ridgeview, East Sussex